Cube-OS/cubeOS/docs/obc-docs/iobc/working-with-the-iobc.rst

 The iOBC has several different ports available for interacting with peripheral devices.
 Currently, users should interact with these devices using the standard Linux functions.
-A Kubos HAL will be added in the future for the iOBC.
+A CubeOS HAL will be added in the future for the iOBC.

 ADC